Can I overcome Abuse, Childhood Trauma, Neglect or Poor Parenting?

-- Inner Child Therapy – using both conscious understanding and subconscious belief system changes to overcome deep belief systems
+- Inner Child Therapy – using both conscious understanding and subconscious belief system changes to soothe and release deep belief system issues

-- Cognitive Processing and Integration – allowing the subconscious us to lead the belief system changes we need to make and supporting with conscious understanding
+- Cognitive Processing and Integration – allowing the subconscious to lead towards the belief system changes we need to make and supporting with conscious understanding

 Learning New Skills

 Sometimes we can resolve abuse, childhood trauma, neglect and poor parenting from the conscious learning and belief change we get through brain training like The Thrive Programme.
 This is like taking driving lessons for your brain.
 Understanding how your brain works and how to use it in all situations gives a real sense of control and builds resilience.

 The Thrive Programme is a package of 6 training sessions.
 Each lasts up to an hour and a half.
 The sessions are supported by the training workbook and any other training materials needed.

 The programme gives you

 - understanding so things seem easy to overcome (once you understand where to put the petrol in the car and what the dashboard lights mean, it’s easy to keep enough fuel in the car) and

 - teaches a set of skills which, with practice, are easy to use (once you’ve learned and practiced how to negotiate a roundabout it’s easy).